 By Jim Clanin

-An ecommerce developer in the Greater Atlanta Area offers useful assistance to merchants preparing for online sales during the upcoming holiday season.
+An Atlanta Ecommerce Website Design team creating outstanding Ecommerce Website Design in the Greater Atlanta Area offers useful assistance to merchants preparing for online sales during the upcoming holiday season.
 The current Coronavirus Pandemic injects an element of uncertainty into decision making at this time.
 Yet many indicators suggest current events may have actually strengthened consumer confidence in online sales.
 Retailers battered financially by recent shutdowns may enjoy an opportunity to recoup losses during this important marketing period.

 A Confusing Retail Landscape